jbayham/jbayham.github.io/maps/distancing/index.md

 All behavior is based on SafeGraph dwell time data.
 The use can use choose a model that focus on contact risk based on:

-1. Dwell time in public places (Away)
+1.	*Away Time* - Dwell time in public places (Away)

-2. Dwell time at home (Home)
+2.	*Home Time* - Dwell time at home (Home)

 Epidemiological models are also highly sensitive to initial conditions.
 Every county is simulated independently.
 The user can determine whether to assume the epidemic starts

-1. 10 days prior to the first reported case in the state

-2. 10 days prior to the first reported case in the county for counties that have reported a case.
+1.	*County Start* - 10 days prior to the first reported case in the county for counties that have reported a case.
 If a county has not reported a case, then the epidemic starts on the last day a county in the state reported a case.

+2.	*State Start* - 10 days prior to the first reported case in the state

 ### Recommendations